2019 University of North Carolina at Charlotte shooting: Response

 North Carolina Governor Roy Cooper ordered that all North Carolina flags at state buildings and facilities be lowered to half-staff through sunset on May 3, 2019, in honor of the victims.

 Charlotte Mayor Vi Lyles stated on Twitter, "My thoughts are with the families of those who lost their lives, those injured, the entire UNCC community and the courageous first responders who sprang into action to help others."

 The Roman Catholic Diocese of Charlotte announced that prayer services honoring the victims would be held at St. Thomas Aquinas Church and St. Gabriel Church.
 St. Thomas Aquinas Church donated 1,700 candles for the campus vigil.

-On May 20, one of the victims of the shooting, Riley Howell, who had died while attempting to tackle the shooter, was given a tribute by LucasFilm.
+On May 20, one of the victims of the shooting, Riley Howell, who had died from his wounds sustained while tackling the shooter, was given a tribute by LucasFilm.
 As an avid fan with deep knowledge of the Star Wars lore, he was re-imagined in canon as a Star Wars character, referenced as Jedi Master and historian Ri-Lee Howell in the visual dictionary for The Rise of Skywalker film.

 The book credits "Ri-Lee Howell" with collecting "many of the earliest accounts of exploration and codifications of The Force."